dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 This filter defines two functions:

-- `attemptAuthentication`, which will parse the credentials from the user and try to authenticate it
+- `attemptAuthentication`, which will parse the credentials from the user and try to authenticate them
-- and `successfulAuthentication`, which will generate a JWT to users if they successfully authenticated.
+- and `successfulAuthentication`, which will generate a JWT if the user is successfully authenticated.

-Note that this filter, as the other one that we will create, uses some undefined constants like `SECRET` and `EXPIRATION_TIME`.
-To define these constants we will create a file called `SecurityConstants.kt` in this same directory with the following code:
+Note that both filters use some undefined constants like `SECRET` and `EXPIRATION_TIME`.
+To define these constants, we will create a file called `SecurityConstants.kt` in this same directory with the following code:

 ```kotlin
 package com.auth0.samples.kotlinspringboot